jamesturk/django-markupfield/README.rst

 Settings
 ========

-To best make use of MarkupField you should define the ``MARKUP_FIELD_TYPES`` setting, a dictionary of strings to callables that 'render' a markup type::
+To best make use of MarkupField you should define the ``MARKUP_FIELD_TYPES`` setting, a mapping of strings to callables that 'render' a markup type::

     import markdown